TrustleBlog/SEWeb/content/games/fortnite-vbucks-giveaway-for-season-9.md

 ---
-title: "Chance to Collect 13,500 Fortnite V-Bucks for Season 9"
+title: "Chance to Collect 13,500 Fortnite V-Bucks for Season 9 (US Only)"
 description: "Season 9 is out and that means you need V-Bucks to buy the Battle Pass or the new Skins, so here's your chance to get one!"
 date: 2019-05-09T14:39:23+08:00
 draft: false